Nikos Zisis: Greece national team

 The next year, at the 2006 FIBA World Championship, which was held in Japan, Zisis hit a game winning 3-point shot at the end of the game against the Australian national basketball team, to give Greece a 72–69 victory.
 However, in the next game in the tournament, he was hit on the cheekbone and eye socket bone by the elbow of the Brazilian national basketball team's Anderson Varejão.
 Zisis suffered a severe facial injury that forced him to sit out for the remaining entirety of the 2006 World Championship, as the injury required surgery.
 Even though Greece lost Zisis, who was their leading scorer the year before at the 2005 EuroBasket, they were still able to win the silver medal (including an improbable upset victory over Team USA in the semifinals) during the World Championship tournament.

-At the 2007 EuroBasket, Zisis was one of the two key Greek players, along with Theo Papaloukas, that led Greece's national team to the biggest comeback in the history of the EuroBasket, against the Slovenian national basketball team.
+At the 2007 FIBA EuroBasket, Zisis was one of the two key Greek players, along with Theo Papaloukas, that led Greece's national team to the biggest comeback in the history of the EuroBasket, against the Slovenian national basketball team.
 The comeback was called "the miracle".
 Greece finished the tournament in 4th place.

 Zisis also competed with Greece at the 2004 Summer Olympics, where Greece finished in 5th place in the world, and at the 2008 Summer Olympics, where Greece also finished in 5th place in the world.
-He also played at the following tournaments: the 2009 EuroBasket, where he won a bronze medal, the 2010 FIBA World Championship, the 2011 EuroBasket, the 2012 FIBA World Olympic Qualifying Tournament, the 2013 EuroBasket, the 2014 FIBA World Cup, and the 2015 EuroBasket.
+He also played at the following tournaments: the 2009 FIBA EuroBasket, where he won a bronze medal, the 2010 FIBA World Championship, the 2011 FIBA EuroBasket, the 2012 FIBA World Olympic Qualifying Tournament, the 2013 FIBA EuroBasket, the 2014 FIBA World Cup, and the 2015 FIBA EuroBasket.

 After the conclusion of the 2015 EuroBasket tournament, Zisis retired from the senior Greek national team.
 Zisis finished his national team career with Greece, having won a total of ten medals at all levels, eight of which came in FIBA competitions.
 In 2019, the Hellenic Basketball Federation honored Zisis, in recognition of his contributions to the senior Greece men's national basketball team, with which he had 189 caps (games played).

 Executive career

 In October 2021, Zisis began a career working as a basketball executive, when he became the general manager of the senior Greek men's national basketball team.
+Zisis became the general manager of Aris Thessaloniki, of the Greek Basketball League and the European-wide secondary level competition, the EuroCup, in 2025.